CommonAccord/Cmacc-Source/Doc/G/IACCM-Dublin-Present-CmA/Form/FoodOrder-Agreement.md

 Deal.Pay.Ti=Payment

-Deal.Pay.sec={_P1} shall pay {_P2} in full for all uncontested charges not later than {Pay.Period.Max} after delivery of the {_Goods}.
-Any charge that is unpaid within that time will bear interest at the rate of {Pay.Period.Interest.%} per annum from the time of delivery of the related {_Goods} until paid in full.
+Deal.Pay.sec={_P1} shall pay {_P2} in full for all uncontested charges not later than {Payment Due Within} after delivery of the {_Goods}.
+Any charge that is unpaid within that time will bear interest at the rate of {Interest on Late Payments} per annum from the time of delivery of the related {_Goods} until paid in full.

 Deal.Pay.=[G/Z/ol/Base]